commonhaus/foundation/policies/trademark-policy.md

 #### Distribution of unmodified source code or artifacts packaged by us

-When you redistribute an unmodified copy of our software, either in source code form or as packaged artifacts (such as executables, libraries, or jar files), you are not changing the quality or nature of the software.
+Redistribution of unmodified Commonhaus software (in source code or packaged form, such as executables, libraries, or jar files) is allowed.

-In this case, you may retain the Word Marks and the Logos we have placed on the software to identify your redistribution.
+You may retain the Word Marks and Logos we’ve placed on the software to identify your redistribution if you distribute an official, unchanged Project version.
-This kind of use only applies if you are redistributing an official distribution from this Project that has not been changed in any way.

 You can find files for the Logos and approved designs for packaging on our [Brand Standards][] page.

 > [!NOTE]
 >
-> When we refer to "our software," we mean the software produced by CF Projects.
-> "Artifacts packaged by us" refers to software artifacts packaged and published by each CF Project, using their own processes and infrastructure.
+> "Artifacts packaged by us" refers to items distributed directly by CF Projects

 #### Distribution of modified source code or artifacts packaged by you

-If you compile and distribute bitwise identical packaged artifacts from our unmodified source code, you may retain our Word Marks and Logos.
+If you compile and distribute bitwise identical artifacts from our unmodified source code, you may retain our Word Marks and Logos.

-You may use the Word Marks, but not the Logos, to truthfully describe the origin of the software that you are providing, that is, that the code you are distributing is a modification of our software.
-You may also say, for example, that "this software is derived from the source code for Hibernate version 5.2."

-If your modification includes minor changes like bug fixes that preserve compatibility with our published artifacts, your artifacts should be labeled to indicate they were built by you.
+For modifications (e.g., bug fixes that preserve compatibility with our artifacts), label your artifacts to indicate they were built by you.

-Substantive modifications, on the other hand, should be treated as a fork.
-For example, where the functionality diverges, group or artifact identifiers should be changed to ensure users are not confused about which variant of the software they are getting and from whom.
+Substantive changes should be treated as a fork, requiring changes to group or artifact identifiers.
-You may place your own trademarks or logos on forked versions of the software, as you have become the origin of that version.
-In such cases, you should not use our Logos.
+Avoid using our Logos in these cases, as the modified version originates with you.
+You may truthfully state that “this software is derived from the source code for Hibernate version 5.2”, as an example.

 #### Statements about compatibility, interoperability or derivation